HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 5. Safety/section 5-3 Fuses and breakers.md

 It's tempting to bypass a fuse or stick a larger one in when you're in the middle of a QSO and a fuse blows. *Resist that urge!* *Never replace a blown fuse with one of a higher rating or modify a circuit to defeat overcurrent protection*.
 Defeating safety devices can lead to equipment damage or personal injury.
 Always use the correct fuse type and rating specified by the manufacturer.

 > **Important**: Never replace a 5-ampere fuse with a 20-ampere fuse!
-Doing so is like removing the brakes from your car because they slow you down—not a good idea!
+Doing so is like removing the brakes from your car because they slow you down — not a good idea!

 #### Real-World Example